 All graduate students, regardless of track or concentration, must complete a course in historiography, a course in historical writing, and at least four seminars at the 6000-level.
-In addition, all students must meet a Foreign Language requirement by:
+In addition, all students must meet a global and cultural literacy requirement, which is built into each track in the form of world history coursework.